 - sells the product under his own name (private label).
 The new seller of course must apply the required data on the product, needs to draw their own EC declaration of conformity and needs to change the personal data in the user manual.
 The initial concept is the data of the supplier;

 - imports the product from a non-EEA country

-On the base of the Product Liability Law you can be held responsible for your product.
-When the product is purchased from a manufacturer within the EEA, in the most cases the Liability Promise (and/or claim) can be shoved up to the manufacturer.
+On the basis of the Product Liability Law, you can be held responsible for your product.
+When the product is purchased from a manufacturer within the EEA, in most cases the Liability Promise (and/or claim) can be shoved up to the manufacturer.
 But when the product is purchased outside of the EEA, then you are directly responsible as the ‘In the Community Established Plenipotentiary’.